MacroView DMF and Message version 8.5 and later support Modern Authentication and enable this feature by default.

 In the past, the authority in a transaction like this one - the server that knows how to validate user claims and issue the needed tokens - might have been a Security Token Service on-premises, or even Active Directory Federation Services.
 However, modern authentication centralizes that authority by using Azure AD.

 MacroView DMF and Message use the OAuth 2.0 authorization code flow to securely acquire an access token that can be used to access SharePoint Online.

 Enabling or disabling Modern Authentication

-Once you are signed in with Modern Authentication enabled in MacroView DMF and Message, you will only be asked to log in or authenticate if you change your password, sign out or do not use DMF/Message for long periods of time.
+Once you are signed in with Modern Authentication enabled in MacroView DMF or Message, you will only be asked to sign in if you change your password, sign out or do not use DMF/Message for long periods of time.

 This means you will not be prompted to authenticate to SharePoint Online each time you start Outlook, DMF Explorer or use the Open from and Save to SharePoint options in Word, Excel or PowerPoint.

 To enable Modern Authentication set the below registry value to 1 (default) or to disable it set the value to 0:

 What is different when Modern Authentication is enabled?